 Strategies for preventing low blood sugar during and after steady-state cardio

-- Reduce the amount of IOB (basal and bolus) by adjusting your insulin
+- Reduce the amount of IOB (basal and bolus) by adjusting your insulin.

-- If exercising for longer than 60 minutes, consider a carbohydrate and protein snack
+- If exercising for longer than 60 minutes, consider a carbohydrate and protein snack.

-- Consider adjusting basal insulin for up to 48 hours after a cardio session
+- Consider adjusting basal insulin for up to 48 hours after a cardio session.

 Blood sugar management during and after interval training

-Interval Training is a type of cardio where the heart rate is going up and down during the session due to repeated bouts of short, intense activity, interrupting longer periods of lower-intensity activity or rest.
+Interval training is a type of cardio where the heart rate is going up and down during the session due to repeated bouts of short, intense activity, interrupting longer periods of lower-intensity activity or rest.
 Examples could include running intervals on the treadmill or playing group sports (like basketball, soccer, etc.).

 Interval training can sometimes make your blood sugar levels increase rather than decrease the way it does with steady-state cardio.
 So, if you leave an interval training session with elevated blood sugars, it’s not necessarily because your teammates have been spiking your water bottle with juice.

 What’s happening is that your body’s use of glucose increases just like it does with steady-state cardio, but your body’s glucose production outpaces it.
-Think of it like this: you are working hard and your body is looking out for you, so it’s dumping energy (in the form of glucose) into your system to support your activity level, an effect some feel up to 2 hours after their workout.
+Think of it like this: you are working hard and your body is looking out for you, so it’s dumping energy (in the form of glucose) into your system to support your activity level, an effect some feel up to two hours after their workout.

 Yes, it can be annoying to see your blood sugar readings go up after a workout, but your body is actually not working against you.
 You just need to anticipate this result and work with it.